Will Costco change how Kiwis shop? How to get the most out of buying in bulk

 But to enter the warehouse you must pay a membership fee, set at $60 a year or $55 if you own a business.

-Just going by what is currently open – the petrol station – shoppers would need to spend $1,494 on petrol to gain enough savings to make up for the membership.
-A saving of 10 cents per litre on a 60-litre tank will require ten fills.
+Just going by what is currently open – the petrol station – shoppers would need to spend $1494 on petrol to gain enough savings to make up for the membership.
+A saving of 10 cents per litre on a 60-litre tank will require 10 fills.
 That said, in the US, replacing one tyre would allow you to break even.

 Considering the upfront cost for shoppers, will Costco actually be worth it?